httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Parsing a Parameterised Identifier from Text {#parse-param-id}

-Given an ASCII string input_string, return an identifier with a mapping of parameters. input_string is modified to remove the parsed value.
+Given an ASCII string input_string, return an identifier with an unordered mapping of parameters. input_string is modified to remove the parsed value.

 1. Let primary_identifier be the result of Parsing an Identifier from Text ({{parse-identifier}}) from input_string.
 2. Let parameters be an empty, unordered mapping.